ovh/cds/engine/sql/README.md

 ## Database and Roles creation

-The CDS API should be authenticated on the database with a RW Role on all tables in the database.
+The CDS API and CDN service should be authenticated on the database with a RW Role on all tables.
 A role with CREATE role is needed only to run migration scripts.
 Here is an example of roles creation script
 ```sql
 CREATE ROLE "cds-adm";